fusionfabric/open-api-standard/Paths_and_Resources.md

 -   `POST /accounts/{accountId}/transactions/{transId}/confirm` would
     confirm an existing transaction

-Note that the same result can be achieved with:
+> Note that the *resource controller* approach is **NOT** recommended and alternative designs should be explored, for example, the same result can be achieved with:

--   `POST /accounts/{accountId}/transactions/{transId}/confirmation`
-    with a payload of `{"confirmation-status" : "complete" }` that would create a confirmation.
+`POST /accounts/{accountId}/transactions/{transId}/confirmation` with a payload of `{"confirmation-status" : "complete" }`

-> Note that the *resource controller* approach is **NOT** recommended
-> and alternative designs should be explored

 ### Finastra Standards for Paths and Resources